loftuxab/alfresco-community-loftux/projects/installer/README_jboss_linux.txt

 - Browse to http://www.alfresco.org/downloads
 - Download the "Alfresco Linux JBoss Bundle" option
 - Create a directory named 'alfresco'
-- Unzip alfresco-jb.tar.gz in the '~/alfresco' directory
+- Tar uncompress alfresco-jboss-xxxxxx.tar.gz in the '~/alfresco' directory

 You have now installed all the components needed to run the Alfresco server.